esling/esling.github.io/_pages/atiam-ml-7-bayesian-inference.md

 ** MLE of the mean **

-After doing the differentiation, we find that the MLE of the parameter $\pmb\mu$ is given by the equation:
+After doing the differentiation, we find that the MLE of the parameter $$\pmb\mu$$ is given by the equation:
 $$
 \begin{equation}
 {\hat{\pmb\mu}} = \frac{1}{n} \sum\limits_{k=1}^{n} \pmb x_k